 What does a positive test result mean?

 A positive test result means that you most likely have COVID-19 now and should stay home (if you live alone or if your shared house can accommodate social distancing) and take precautions to reduce the risk of spreading the virus, including wearing a mask, handwashing and physical distancing.
-Majority of those with the virus actually have no symptoms at all.
+The majority of those with the virus actually have no symptoms at all.
 Falsely positive results are possible but uncommon

 What does a negative test result mean?